Chart Color Schemes

 Leongatha is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Leongatha, as per the findings, exhibited below-average cultural diversity.
+Leongatha, as per the findings, exhibited lower than average cultural diversity.
 The population born in Australia constituted 88.4%, with 90.8% being citizens and 95.6% speaking English only at home.
-Christianity was identified as the predominant religion, comprising 45.3% of Leongatha's population.
+Christianity was identified as the predominant religion, accounting for 45.3% of Leongatha's population.

 Frequently Asked Questions - Diversity